PratikB30/crewai-financial-doc-analyzer/README.md

 ## Bugs Fixed
 ### 1. LLM model not defined for the Agents
-- Defined a Google Cloud Console project to create a vertex-ai project using google's free credits.
+- Defined google-gemini as llm using a Google Cloud Console project to create a vertex-ai project using google's free credits.

 ### 2. Incomplete Investment Tool, Risk Tool classes in tools.py
 - Implemented functions within the classes to run both async and sync.
 Additionally added a tool for Verification as well.